The Academy Drum and Bugle Corps

 2019 Overnight Training Camp Dates (tentative as of 8/27/18)

 Audition Camps (see above)

 Often called tour fees, the membership dues cover most of the costs associated with the summer experience including meals (other than some travel days and free days), over 10,000 miles of touring, dozens of performances, and hundreds of hours of world class education.
-The entire financial commitment for 2018 will be programmed with no increase over 2016.
-Including all camps, Spring Training housing & food, equipment fees, membership dues, and tour fees will be around $3,500.
-A minimum monthly payment schedule is required upon being accepted as a member of the corps.
-Discounts are also available for early payments and scholarship program for returning members.
-Details are available to audition applicants upon registering online and attending the audition camps.
+After not increasing dues over the past 4 seasons, the financial commitment for 2019 will be likely be programmed with a small increase over what was set last season.

 A typical cost for a World Class Drum Corps experience, including all camps, Spring Training housing & food, equipment fees, membership dues, and tour fees adds up to around $4,000.
 For The Academy members, a minimum monthly payment schedule is required upon being accepted as a member of the corps.
 Discounts are also available for early payments and scholarship program for returning members.
 Details will be made available to audition applicants upon being offered a membership position within the corps and developed as the 2019 budget planning is completed.